welaughindoors/EmberUDK/README.md

 - Is able to read the player's moves and setup parries to counter player
 - Is able to undergo feints in heated combat to trick and damage player in accordance to player's attacks (very basic. am working).

-####Biddybam
-- Grapple 'sticks' around edges, like a rope
-- Grapple 'unsticks' around edges when going back around

-####Admin + Coldhands Anim Team
+####Admininistrator
-- Animations
+- Essentially all the Animations
+- Rig and Model
 - Updated medium side's
 - Updated medium left/right diagonals
 - Updated medium forward
-- light thrust
 - Parts of modular pawns created
+- block animation

 ####Hydra
 - Headband cosmetic
 - Capes
 - and more capes!

+####Coldhands
+- light thrust
+- a few medium attacks

+####Biddybam
+- Grapple 'sticks' around edges, like a rope
+- Grapple 'unsticks' around edges when going back around

 ####Jinx
 - Basic structuring of Ember_Downtown map

+####Flow3r
+- basic menu done in flash scaleform.

 Issues:
 ==========